Can I drive a car after using CBD oil?

 Many people wonder if it's safe to drive after using CBD oil.
 In my work with CBD products, I've encountered this question often.
 As its popularity grows and legality becomes clearer in the UK, understanding how CBD affects driving is vital.

-A short and quick answer is NO: Unlike THC, CBD does not cause a 'high' or impair cognitive function.
-However, individual reactions vary, and some may experience drowsiness.
+The short answer is no: unlike THC, CBD does not cause a “high” or impair clear thinking.
+That said, individual experiences differ, and some people may notice a sense of drowsiness.

 Does CBD have an intoxicating effect?